 The regulations for overweight freight capacities freight in Texas mean that a truck company can be fined on a per pound basis for loads that exceed the maximum safe limitations.
 The fines for overweight capacity in our state is:

-Canal Cartage has several lightweight or ‘featherweight’ trucks as part of our company owned equipment and fleet.
+Canal Cartage has invested in modifying trucks in our fleet making them “lightweight” or “featherweight” as part of our commitment to safely moving your heavyweight freight.
 These trucks are specially built to accommodate heavy loads and are stripped of unnecessary equipment and they typically have a smaller engine.
 But the design of the truck allows it to pull heavy or overweight loads safely.

 Are you importing or exporting overweight cargo from Port Houston?
 Contact our team at Canal Cartage for assistance and a competitive rate.